Mag. Christoph Peprnicek Bakk.

 Besides its application in sports science and sports medicine, intermittent hypoxia has been used in the clinical setting to support the treatment of hypertension, obesity, metabolic syndrome and inflammatory processes (Bestavashvili et al., 2022; Maciejczyk et al., 2022; Serebrovska, Serebrovska, & Egorov, 2016).
 However, the optimal dose of hypoxia is of utmost importance as negative effects of oxygen deprivation have also been described.
 Hypoxia in obstructive sleep apnea can be considered as intermittent hypoxia, with oxygen levels below 8% being reported and associated with adverse effects.
 Increased inflammatory parameters, higher cardiovascular risk and increased blood pressure are frequently described pathologies (Gabryelska, Lukasik, Makowska, & Bialasiewicz, 2018; Khalyfa, Kheirandish-Gozal, & Gozal, 2018; Navarrete-Opazo & Mitchell, 2014).

-Supervisor & Co-Mentor: Barbara Wessner, Robert Csapo
+Supervisors: Barbara Wessner, Robert Csapo